obzehn/multithermal_fes/README.md

  using "ecv.ene" as potential energy for multiT reweighting found at column 5
 ```

-These are the free energy profiles compared from a "perfect" reference with OPES_META on both phi and psi at the reported thermostat temperature (black dashed lines), and the re-weighted energies for a single run with Opes Multi-thermal (OpesX, x points) and a Opes Multi-T + Opes_METAD run (continuous line).
+These are the free energy profiles compared from a "perfect" reference with OPES_METAD on both phi and psi at the reported thermostat temperature (black dashed lines), and the re-weighted energies for a single run with Opes Multi-thermal (OpesX, x points) and a Opes Multi-T + Opes_METAD run (continuous line).
 ![fessesvsT](phi_fes_OpesX_comparison.png)

 And here the free energy differences at `phi=0` of the OpesX + Multi-T run re-weighted from 300K to 1000K at steps of 1K with 10 blocks to estimate the associated error (green area) plotted against the reference differences from the OPES_METAD runs at different Ts.